theJaxon/K8s-Vagrant/README.md

 ---

 * The script was modified to support `bento/centos-8` image instead of centos-7
+* Added `metrics-server` with the [fix](https://github.com/kubernetes-sigs/metrics-server/issues/278) to support CentOS 8
 ---

 - Credit goes to `exxactcorp` and their tutorial [Building Kubernetes cluster using vagrant](https://blog.exxactcorp.com/building-a-kubernetes-cluster-using-vagrant/)